facebookexperimental/MIRAI/documentation/DeveloperGuide.md

 ## Testing

 Testing is done via `cargo test`.
-We favor integration tests over unit tests and require every pull request to have 100% test coverage.
+We favor integration tests over unit tests and require every pull request to strive for 100% test coverage.
+(Often this is not possible because the coverage tool is imperfect.)

 Before putting up a pull request it is also advisable to run the 'validate.sh' script.
 This will ensure that the code is properly formatted and that Clippy is happy.
 It also runs MIRAI on itself, which is a kind of stress test.

 # Troubleshooting

+## Time-outs
+Large complicated functions can result in symbolic expressions that grow unboundly, or fixed point loops that diverge.
+If you run MIRAI with log level set `warn` (`MIRAI_LOG=warn`) you might see diagnostics about time-outs and fixed point divergences.
+If this happens with a small test case, please create an issue.

 ## Missing contracts
 Running MIRAI with log level set to `info` (`MIRAI_LOG=info`) gives information on missing contracts with the